10 Must Have Medicinal Herbs from the Grocery Store

 Ginger is effective in increasing circulation when used externally.
-Make a massage oil by combining a ginger oil, bees wax, olive oil, and cocoa butter to a thick paste.
-Keep it in a sealed jar and use for cold muscles, cramping, or combine with cayenne pepper, rosemary, and balm of gilead for arthritis relief.
+Make a massage oil by combining ginger oil, beeswax, olive oil, and cocoa butter to a thick paste.
+Keep it in a sealed jar and use it for cold muscles, cramping, or combine it with cayenne pepper, rosemary, and balm of gilead for arthritis relief.

 Another medicinal herb, Turmeric can be found in the produce section of Asian markets and health food stores.
-It looks similiar to ginger root and can usually be found in close proximity to ginger.
+It looks similar to the ginger root and can usually be found near ginger.